matteomanca/DicomTool/README.md

 * convert them to bitmap format;
 * save their pixel data value in a ascii and/or binary file;

-For more info see wiki https://github.com/matteomanca/DicomTool/wiki/DicomTool-Wiki
+For more details see wiki https://github.com/matteomanca/DicomTool/wiki/DicomTool-Wiki